isaac-sim/IsaacLab/docs/source/tutorials_envs/01_create_env.rst

 The Code Execution
 ~~~~~~~~~~~~~~~~~~

 Now that we have gone through the code, let's run the environment.
-All environments registered in the ``omni.isaac.orbit_envs``
+All environments registered in the ``omni.isaac.orbit_tasks``
-and ``omni.isaac.contrib_envs`` packages are automatically available in the included standalone environments and workflows scripts.
+and ``omni.isaac.contrib_tasks`` packages are automatically available in the included standalone environments and workflows scripts.

 As an example, to run the Lift environment, you can use the following command.